WillTheFarmer/apache-logs-to-mysql/.github/README.md

 [mysqld]
 local-infile=1
 ```
-### 3. Create Database USER and GRANTS
+### 3. Create Database USER & GRANTS
-To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes. (`mysql_user_and_grants.sql` in repository)
+To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
+Replace host from `%` to hostname of database such as `localhost` to only allow USER access from single location. (`mysql_user_and_grants.sql` in repository)
 ![mysql_user_and_grants.sql in repository](./assets/mysql_user_and_grants.png)
 ### 4. Settings.env Variables
 settings.env with default settings for Windows.
 Use Back Slashes `\` on Windows due to subfolder searches return them in path results.
 Both back and front slashes work properly.
 Make sure correct logFormats are in correct logFormat folders.
 Application does not detect logFormats.
 Data will not import properly if folder settings are not correct. (`settings.env` in repository)